Henry Ludington: Early life

 Ludington's father, William Ludington, was born in Branford, Connecticut, on September 6, 1702.
 He married Mary Knowles in 1730.
-Ludington was born in Branford on May 25, 1738 as the third of eight children.
+Ludington was born in Branford on May 25, 1738 as the third of eigt children.
 His older sisters were Submit and Mary, and Lydia, Samuel, Rebecca, Anne, and Stephen were younger than him.
 He went to school in Branford and received an education typical for colonial towns of the 18th century.

 Military

-Ludington enlisted in the local military in September 1756, at the age of seventeen.
+Ludington enlisted in the Connecticut Provincial Forces in September 1755, at the age of seventeen.
 He was with Captain Foote's company of the Second Connecticut Regiment.
 He re-enlisted on April 19, 1756, served under Colonel Andrew Ward at Crown Point, and was discharged on November 13, 1756.
 He was called back again for fifteen days of service for the relief of Fort William Henry in August 1757.
 He re-enlisted on April 14, 1759, for the campaign of the Second Connecticut Regiment under Colonel Nathan Whiting and was a member of David Baldwin's Third Company.
 He served in the French and Indian War from 1755 to 1760 and was in the Battle of Lake George where he witnessed the death of his uncle and cousin.
-He marched with the British and American troops to Canada and participated in the Battle of Quebec on September 13, 1759.
+He marched to Canada and participated in the Battle of Quebec on September 13, 1759.
 He then proceeded from Boston to Branford, Connecticut, in the spring of 1760 and retired from the military.

 Ludington returned to civilian life and married his cousin Abigail on May 1, 1760.
 She was born on May 8, 1745, and was turning fifteen years old.
 They had twelve children, all born in Kent, New York, (then known as Philipse Upper Patent) and raised the family on a 229 acre farm.